MiniProfiler/rack-mini-profiler/README.md

 ```
 # Have Mini Profiler show up on the right
-Rack::MiniProfiler.configuration[:position] = 'right'
+Rack::MiniProfiler.config.position = 'right'
 ```

 In a Rails app, this can be done conveniently in an initializer such as config/initializers/mini_profiler.rb.

 ## Available Options

-* authorize_cb - A lambda callback you can set to determine whether or not mini_profiler should be visible on a given request.
+* pre_authorize_cb - A lambda callback you can set to determine whether or not mini_profiler should be visible on a given request.
 Default in a Rails environment is only on in development mode.
 If in a Rack app, the default is always on.
+* post_authorize_cb - A lambda that is called after your request executed to ensure you really have access to the results.
 * position - Can either be 'right' or 'left'.
 Default is 'left'.
 * skip_schema_queries - Whether or not you want to log the queries about the schema of your tables.
-Default is 'true'
+Default is 'false', 'true' in rails development.